-When you’re the coach of a basketball team, it may be hard to comprehend just how important earning your player’s trust is to your team.
+When you’re coaching basketball, it may be hard to comprehend just how important earning your player’s trust is to your team.
 Not only is it important, but it can also be difficult to accomplish.

 Instead of going through an entire season without building rapport and trust with your team, make a conscious effort to do so.
 It goes a long way.